-by Stephen Parsons, IM&T Project Manager Trafford Health NHS Trust
+by Vince Doyle, Web Services Manager Trafford Healthcare NHS Trust

 MJog is a fully automated Patient Messaging Service providing two-way electronic messaging via SMS, Voice and Email for reducing appointment no shows, and improving patient health through increasing Patient engagement and health awareness.